oxygenxml/oxygen-publishing-template-samples/templates/video-link-custom-component/README.md

     </div>
     ```

-5. Reference the above XSL file in your Publishing Template's descriptor file using the XSLT extension point associated with the XSL module that generates the HTML file for each DITA topic:
+5. Reference the above XSL file in your Publishing Template's descriptor file using the XSLT extension point associated with the XSL module that generates an HTML file for each DITA topic:

     ```xml
     <xslt>